A Seven-Step Guide To A Successful Technology Sustainability Strategy

 (Photo copyright: Abhinav Sunil)

 Why every organization must care about sustainability is increasingly evident for organizations in every vertical and region.
-The US’s Energy Information Administration predicted in its International Energy Outlook 2021 report that if current policy and technology trends continue, global energy consumption and energy-related carbon dioxide emissions will increase through 2050 as a result of population and economic growth.
+The US’s Energy Information Administration predicted in 2021 that if current policy and technology trends continue, global energy consumption and energy-related carbon dioxide emissions will increase through 2050 as a result of population and economic growth.
 With more possible regulations on top of the already growing customer demands for sustainability, organizations must by all possible means reduce their carbon emissions across all services and product lines.
 This zero tolerance in sustainability includes the IT stack, corporate functions, sustainability-led innovation, and suppliers that are themselves taking the best efforts possible to get to a higher level of sustainability maturity.

 Forrester’s Sustainability Maturity Model illustrates five levels that organizations take on this journey.
 The very first step is compliance, in which organizations are responding to regional government regulations or for financial gain, such as to get a better insurance rate or bolster a partner relationship.
 As they mature in their sustainability strategy, however, organizations must aspire for operational excellence in every function, including — importantly, in the technology infrastructure stack — to address scope 1, 2, and 3 emissions.
 Studying the paths taken by some of the most successful organizations, we summarize in the below figure seven actionable steps to incorporate IT sustainability into your corporate strategy.
 This considers both best practices and lessons from mistakes that leaders have shared as they’ve matured in their journeys.